backstage/backstage/.changeset/rotten-nails-impress.md

 '@backstage/plugin-pagerduty': patch
 ---

-Create AboutCard in core and use it in pagerduty and catalog plugin
+Create HeaderIconLinkRow in core and use it in pagerduty and catalog plugin